-(d) The basis for the inclusion of calculated-price orders, non-standard orders and closing-price orders in paragraphs 6.2(e) and 6.4(a)(iv) of the Regulation is that these orders have certain unique characteristics that distinguish them from other orders.
-The characteristics of the orders relate to price (calculated-price orders and closing-price orders) and non-standard settlement terms (non-standard orders) that are not set by an exchange or a quotation and trade reporting system.

-(e) Paragraphs 6.2(f) and 6.4(a)(v) of the Regulation include a transaction that occurred when there is a crossed market between protected orders in the exchange-traded security.
+- (d) The basis for the inclusion of calculated-price orders, non-standard orders and closing-price orders in paragraphs 6.2(e) and 6.4(1)(a)(iv) of the Regulation is that these orders have certain unique characteristics that distinguish them from other orders.
+The characteristics of the orders relate to price (calculated-price orders and closing-price orders) and non-standard settlement terms (non-standard orders) that are not set by an exchange or a quotation and trade reporting system. - (e) Paragraphs 6.2(f) and 6.4(1)(a)(v) of the Regulation include a transaction that occurred when there is a crossed market between protected orders in the exchange-traded security.
 Without this allowance, no marketplace could execute transactions in awhere the best protected bid and best protected offer are crossed market because it would constitute a trade-through.
 With order protection only applying to displayed protected orders or parts of protected orders, hidden or reserve orders may remain in the book after all displayed protected orders are executed.
-Consequently, crossed markets between protected offer and best protected offer to take advantage of paragraphs 6.2(f) and 6.4(a)(v) of the Regulation would be a violation of section 6.5 of the Regulation.
+Consequently, crossed markets between protected orders may occur.
+Intentionally crossing the marketbest protected bid or best protected offer to take advantage of paragraphs 6.2(f) and 6.4(1)(a)(v) of the Regulation would be a violation of section 6.5 of the Regulation.